alexandergrib/ms2/testing.md

     - error message will display ("You already know the weather for <city name>")
 11. Reset browser cash reload page, disallow to detect location automatically.
 Do NOT enter any city name, leave search field blank, and press on search button.
-    - error message will display ("Please search for a valid city.")
+    - Site will load default city (London, UK)

 # User Stories testing